 Cao Fei, Nova, 2019, video, 109'.
 Courtesy the artist, Vitamin Creative Space and Sprüth Magers.

-As a leading member of China’s avant-garde, Cao Fei uses multimedia formats—film, video, virtual reality, and installation—to surreally depict the dramatic social changes of a globalizing China and the state of the individual under such conditions.
+As a one of China’s most prominent contemporary artists, Cao Fei uses multimedia formats—film, video, virtual reality, and installation—to surreally depict the dramatic social changes of a globalizing China and the state of the individual under such conditions.
 Cao Fei’s UCCA exhibition, her first major solo show in China, assembles works from different periods of her artistic career and situates her practice within the context of the country’s profound social upheavals.
-The exhibition features celebrated works such as Whose Utopia (2006), RMB City (2007-2011), Haze and Fog (2013), and La Town (2014), as well as the artist’s recent piece Asia One (2018) and her latest series, “Hongxia” (2019-2020), both of which will be presented in China for the first time.
+The exhibition features celebrated works such as Imbalance 257 (1999), San Yuan Li (2004), Cosplayers (2004), Whose Utopia (2006), RMB City (2007-2012), Haze and Fog (2013), and La Town (2014), as well as the artist’s recent piece Asia One (2018) and her latest project, HX (2019-2020), both of which will be presented in China for the first time.
 Throughout her practice, Cao Fei has consistently focused on the complicated social pressures emerging from the entanglement of popular culture, technological development, and urban change, fluidly shifting between documenting reality and creating fantasy in her art.
 In recent years, she has undertaken long-term historical and interdisciplinary research to make work that questions the role of the individual within historical transformation, reimagining approaches towards individuality, society, history, and temporality.

 About the Artist